pmitros/cpsd-lottery/docs/choose.md

     * Warmth of the school, strength of the community, philosophy of teaching.

-* **School bus** or not (see [eligibility](http://www.cpsd.us/cms/One.aspx?portalId=3042869&pageId=3407666) ) is an important consideration for some families:
+* More considerations for proximity and **school bus**:

+    * Schools start at **different times**, from 7:55 to 8:55.
+Do they work for your logistics?
+Will kids get enough sleep?

+    * Check [bus eligibility](http://www.cpsd.us/cms/One.aspx?portalId=3042869&pageId=3407666) & [routes](https://ewa.edulogweb.com/cambridgema1web/webquery/) too, as well as before-school and after-school options to get a better idea of realistic hours.

     * If your child has to take a school bus to get to school, note you'll often need to get to the bus stop early.
-(Even though we live a 10 minute ride away from school, we had to get to the bus 35 minutes earlier.)
-Schools start at different times, from 7:55 to 8:55.
-So work backwards to get a sense of how early you'll need to get your child ready every day if you're counting on the bus.
+An 8 am start time might be 7 am bus pickup to drive across Cambridge and give time for breakfast in the school cafeteria!

     * If you are in an after school program or community school, the bus will take your child from your school to a program in a different location, but there is **no bussing** from the afterschool programs.
 So be sure you have an afterschool option near you if you depend on bussing.